openfin/hello-openfin-selenium-java-example/README.md

 * This is a starter example and intended to demonstrate to app providers a sample of how to approach an implementation.
 There are potentially other ways to approach it and alternatives could be considered.
 * This is an open source project and all are encouraged to contribute.
 * Its possible that the repo is not actively maintained.
+* As of runtime 29+,  a new, single renderer process can appear if using view visibility settings in platfowm windows.
+This process will always have the URL `openfin://blank` and can be filtered out if desired.

 ## License
 MIT